clasen/WhisperMix/README.md

 - `options.model`: The model to use for transcription.
 Can be 'whisper-1' (OpenAI) or 'whisper-large-v3' (Groq).
 - `options.bottleneck`: (Optional) Configuration for Bottleneck rate limiting.
+- `options.chunkSize`: (Optional) The size in seconds of the chunks to split the audio into.
+Default is 890 seconds.
 ### `whisper.fromFile(filePath)`

 Transcribes audio from a file.